yukinoyuu/Storm-mode/README.md

 This hackathon was a codeless hackathon.

-This project was done in conjunction with Isaiah Rohrer (https://github.com/theta205), Desree Oganah, Jaskaran Chawla, and Isaiah Rohrer (me)
+This project was done in conjunction with Isaiah Rohrer (https://github.com/theta205), Desree Oganah, Jaskaran Chawla, and Ivan Lepesii (me)

 Link to presentation given to judges below.